COVID case counts may be losing importance amid omicron

 Daily case counts and their ups and downs have been one of the most closely watched barometers during the outbreak and have been a reliable early warning sign of severe disease and death in previous coronavirus waves.

-But they have long been considered an imperfect measure, in part because they consist of laboratory-confirmed cases of COVID-19, not the actual number of infections out there, which is almost certainly many times higher.
+But they have long been considered an imperfect measure, in part because they consist of primarily of laboratory-confirmed cases of COVID-19, not the actual number of infections out there, which is almost certainly many times higher.

 The daily case counts are also subject to wild swings.
-The number of new cases recorded on Monday topped 1 million, a figure that may reflect a backlog held up by reporting delays over the holiday weekend.
+The number of new cases recorded on Monday topped an unprecedented 1 million, a figure that may reflect cases that had been held up by reporting delays over the holiday weekend.
 The seven-day rolling average is considered more reliable.

 Now, the value of the daily case count is being called into question as never before.